TenkiPay/tenkipay-php/README.md

 configure your webhook url on tenkipay add your webhook secret to .env
 TENKIPAY_SECRET="{your webhook secret}"
-Open the <code>app/Http/Controllers/Webhook.php</code> and add the tenkipay method in the Webhook class
+Open <code>app/Http/Controllers/Webhook.php</code> and add the tenkipay method in the Webhook class

 ```
    public function tenkiPay(Request $request){